 Cold email people for Events.
 SAE Chicago, supporting from Elite…

-Another event per Mike B Chat: Collins Wind Tunnel Demo Event on Sept 27, 12-1pm EST.

 To Answer Mike C Question about pricing and events:

-In the past the pricing for events it has been vague.
+In the past the policy for speaker honorarium for events it has been vague.
 Only minor tokens of appreciation can be granted.
 Vague from SAE.
-Honor $300-400 Typically
+Occasionally Honorariums in range $300-400 have been offered.

 $1000 – non starter.